 It highlighted that the banks have already provisioned higher covers for companies from the deeply stressed cyclical sectors.
 For infrastructure assets, which are considered too risky to be provisioned, the Reserve Bank has come up with schemes such as Sustainable Structuring of Stressed Assets (S4A).

 For FY 2017, the survey noted that the credit conditions for companies are expected to deteriorate.
 The emerging ones with turnover below Rs.
-500 crore is expected to experience refinancing issues.
+5 billion is expected to experience refinancing issues.

 Driven by all these factors, investor community is expected to take cover under Government Securities (G-SEC) for more time.
 They "will remain relatively credit risk averse in 2016" banking heavily on G-Secs, predicted Ind-Ra.